SubstrateChess/chess-substrate-dapp/README.md

-# Chess Dapp on Substrate [WIP]
+# Chess Dapp on Substrate

 Dapp to play chess on a Substrate based Blockchain that has the [Chess Pallet](https://github.com/SubstrateChess/pallet-chess) integrated.

-:warning: Just for demo purposes and still a Work On Progress App.
-Do not deploy on the mainnet. :warning:
+:warning: Just for demo purposes :warning:

 ## Before running the demo